JabRef/blog.jabref.org/_posts/2020-08-20-bibtex-file-changes-over-time.md

 - First the required fields, then the optional fields (each group sorted alphabetically)
 - No alignment key/value separators (`=`)
 - Multiline-content of a field start with a tab.
-  Multiline content is reformatted as paragraphs have to be separated by an empty line (similar to LaTeX and Markdown).
+  Multiline-content reformatted as paragraphs have to be separated by an empty line (similar to LaTeX and Markdown).

 ```bibtex
 @PHDTHESIS{5,